makriot/harry-potter-chatbot/README.md

 ```

 The results inside of a Docker Container are synchronised with your local machine, so you can easily access it!
+If you face troubles, you can see an [example](https://docs.google.com/document/d/1tmJe3JeOYnpJrmpp5Q5EJQRtc8e-bT2HwHdDN08ftX0/edit?usp=sharing) of running pipeline.

 <!-- - Now we need to build our binaries and install our model: